allegro/envoy-control/docs/features/permissions.md

 In the outgoing section this configuration defines that this service will be able to reach
 services: `service-a` and `service-b` and urls of domain www.example.com using http protocol (at this moment only http protocol is supported).
+Also it is possible to specify if redirects should be handled by Envoy(by default is false).
+More about this in [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/http/http_connection_management#internal-redirects).

 ## Configuration